 (Night bus to Palenque)

-Antigua– Colonial town surrounded by volcanoes that can be explored on foot (one of our top 10 latin america experiences).
-It is also a hugely popular and cheap place to take some Spanish lessons which will certainly be handy as your progress further along this backpacking route for Central America.
+Colonial town surrounded by volcanoes that can be explored on foot.
+Antigua is one of our top 10 Latin America travel highlights and also a hugely popular and cheap place to take some Spanish lessons which will certainly be handy as you progress further along this backpacking route for Central America.

-Utila (Bay Islands) – Scuba diving hot-spot and one of the real highlights of the region.
-Caribbean beach paradise on a budget!
-The Bay Islands also feature in our article on 5 budget-friendly Caribbean destinations.
+Scuba diving hot-spot and one of the real highlights of the region.
+The Bay Islands are perhaps the closest thing you can find to a Caribbean beach paradise on a budget although you may still find them slightly pricier than other destinations on this route.
+They also feature in our article on 5 budget-friendly Caribbean destinations.

 (Long day of travelling between Utila and Leon)

-Leon – Birthplace of the Sandinista revolution and still a staunchly pro-revolution town, cool street art.
+Birthplace of the Sandinista revolution in Nicaragua and still a staunchly pro-revolution town.
+It’s home to some cool street art (above) which helps tell its story and is one of the few genuinely interesting urban destinations on this route.
 Read more about funky Leon!

 Check out the cost of travel in Nicaragua.